Tiger Management: History

 Julian Robertson, a stockbroker and former United States Navy officer, started Tiger Management in 1980 with $8 million in capital.
 By 1996, the fund’s assets had increased to $7.2 billion in value.
 On April 1, 1996 BusinessWeek carried a cover story written by reporter Gary Weiss, called "Fall of the Wizard", that was critical of Robertson's performance and behavior as founder and manager of Tiger Management.
 Robertson subsequently sued Weiss and BusinessWeek for $1 billion for defamation.
 The suit was settled with no money changing hands and BusinessWeek standing by the substance of its reporting.

 With $10.5 billion of assets under management in 1997, it was the second largest hedge fund in the world at the time.
 Its holdings climbed to $22 billion in 1998.
+However, in the late 1990s, Tiger Management faced challenges.
+The fund incurred significant losses during the 1998 Russian financial crisis and Long-Term Capital Management crisis and struggled to recover.
+Additionally, Robertson expressed concerns about the increasing market volatility and what he viewed as an irrational exuberance in technology stocks during the dot-com bubble.

-Tiger's largest equity holding at that time was U.S. Airways, whose troubles dragged down the value of his holdings.
+Tiger's largest equity holding at that time was U.S. Airways, whose financial troubles dragged down the value of the fund's holdings.
 Such missteps ultimately led him to close his investment company in March 2000 and return all outside capital to investors.
 Tiger earlier made $2 billion in gains, but gave most of them back during a huge one-day move in the yen in 1998.
 In September 2001, Robertson distributed 24.8 million greatly devalued U.S. Airways shares over to former investors in Tiger.
 Robertson declared his intent to keep the stock.
-U.S. Airways declared bankruptcy in 2002, and shareholders in the airline were wiped out.
+U.S. Airways declared Chapter 11 bankruptcy in 2002, and shareholders in the airline were wiped out.